Employee using a keypad for an office access control system from a vetted installation company.

 The software that runs your access control system is its brain, and it needs to be kept up-to-date.
 Manufacturers release software updates to patch security vulnerabilities, fix bugs, and sometimes even add new features.
 Skipping these updates can leave your system exposed to potential threats and cause performance issues.
 Regular maintenance that includes software updates is crucial for preventing system failures.
 By keeping your software current, you ensure your system is equipped with the latest security features and is as resilient as possible against evolving risks.

-Knowing When It’s Time for an Upgrade
+Signs It’s Time for a System Upgrade

 Even the best-maintained system will eventually need an upgrade.
 Technology moves fast, and a system that was state-of-the-art five or ten years ago might lack the features and integrations your business needs today.
 Regular assessments can help you decide if your current system is still the right fit.
 If you’re expanding, need more advanced features like mobile access, or find that your current system is becoming unreliable, it might be time to upgrade your access control system.
 Planning for an upgrade proactively can save you from the costs and headaches of dealing with an outdated, vulnerable system.